roderickslieker/Rintro/README.md

 Suggested literature
 --------------------

-*Google is your best friend.
-Every question has been asked more than once by someone else*
+Google is your best friend.
+Every question has been asked more than once by someone else!

-*The art of R programming, Normal Matlof, Starch Press*
+The art of R programming, Normal Matlof, Starch Press

-*Introductory Statistics with R, Peter Dalgaard, Springer*
+Introductory Statistics with R, Peter Dalgaard, Springer

 2. Starting simple with R
 =========================